 ISSUED JULY 10, 2000

 BEFORE THE ALCOHOLIC BEVERAGE CONTROL APPEALS BOARD

 OF THE STATE OF CALIFORNIA

-CIRCLE K STORES, INC.) AB-7421 dba Circle K)

-8575 Los Coches Road) File: 20-183244 El Cajon, CA 92021) Reg: 98045368

-Appellant/Licensee,)

-v.)
-Administrative Law Judge v.) at the Dept. Hearing:) Rodolfo Echeverria
+) AB-7421

 )

-DEPARTMENT OF ALCOHOLIC
+) File: 20-183244

+) Reg: 98045368

+)

+) Administrative Law Judge

+) at the Dept. Hearing:

+) Rodolfo Echeverria

+)

-Date and Place of the Appeals Board Hearing:
+) Date and Place of the

+) Appeals Board Hearing:

+) May 4, 2000

+) Los Angeles, CA

+))))))))

-Respondent.)
-May 4, 2000) Los Angeles, CA Circle K Stores, Inc., doing business as Circle K (appellant), appeals from a decision of the Department of Alcoholic Beverage Control1 which suspended its offsale beer and wine license for 25 days for its clerk, Larry McDaniel, having sold an alcoholic beverage (a six-pack of Budweiser beer) to Kristina Keatts, an 18-year-old minor acting as a decoy for the San Diego County Sheriff's Department, being contrary to the universal and generic public welfare and morals provisions of the California Constitution, article XX, §22, arising from a violation of Business 1The decision of the Department, dated May 27, 1999, is set forth in the appendix. and Professions Code §25658, subdivision (a).
+Circle K Stores, Inc., doing business as Circle K (appellant), appeals from a decision of the Department of Alcoholic Beverage Control1 which suspended its offsale beer and wine license for 25 days for its clerk, Larry McDaniel, having sold an alcoholic beverage (a six-pack of Budweiser beer) to Kristina Keatts, an 18-year-old minor acting as a decoy for the San Diego County Sheriff's Department, being contrary to the universal and generic public welfare and morals provisions of the California Constitution, article XX, §22, arising from a violation of Business and Professions Code §25658, subdivision (a).